Home > Fruit Desserts > Maple Syrup Cinnamon Baked Pears

 • Pears – I prefer Bosc pears because they are sweet and firm.
 You can also use Anjou or Bartlett pears.

-• Lemon Juice – For a little tartness to balance all of the sweet.
+• Lemon Juice – For a little tartness to balance all of the sweetness.

 • Maple Syrup – Be sure to use pure maple syrup and not pancake syrup.
 The best part about pure maple syrup – it will turn to caramel sauce as it bakes!